Poles rally to defend EU membership | DW | 10.10.2021

 Crowds gathered in major cities across Poland — including Warsaw, Krakow and Poznan — on Sunday to show support for the country's membership of the EU.

-Demonstrators gathered in Warsaw's Castle Square, waving Polish and EU flags, shouting "We stay" and "We are Europe!"
+Demonstrators gathered in Warsaw's Castle Square waving Polish and EU flags.
+They sang the national anthem and chanted "We stay" and "We are Europe!"

 Protests also took place in the cities of Poznan, Szczecin and Krakow, among others.

 The rallies come after a top court ruling that said the Polish constitution overrides some EU laws.
-Critics of Poland's right-wing nationalist government worry the ruling could trigger Poland's exit from the bloc.
+Critics of Poland's conservative ruling party PiS say the court is stacked with its allies and is therefore illegitimate.
+They worry the latest ruling could lead to Poland's exit from the EU.

 "Back in 2003 when Poland signed the EU treaties to join the EU on this very square there were similar scenes, EU flags being flown, but back then there was jubilation, this time there is concern and the demand that the government turn its back on this suggestion and this campaign to try and keep the polish constitution above certain parts of EU law," Parrock said.

-Poland's conservative ruling party PiS has been at odds with Brussels for six years, specially after a series of judicial reforms were passed, which led the European Commission to open several infringement proceedings against Warsaw.
+Poland's PiS has been at odds with Brussels for six years, specially after a series of judicial reforms were passed, which led the European Commission to open several infringement proceedings against Warsaw.

+The judicial reforms were debated at the European Court of Justice, which ruled in March that the new regulations for appointing Supreme Court justices could violate EU law, ordering the right-wing government to suspend them.

+But Poland's top court rejected the notion, by ruling this week that several articles in the EU treaties "incompatible" with the country's constitution and saying that EU institutions should not "act beyond the scope of their competences" by interfering with Poland's judicial reforms.

-Pro-Brussels Poles fear that this week's court ruling could mean the country might eventually be forced to choose whether to give up EU membership — or even face expulsion.
+Since the primacy of EU law is requirement for membership, pro-Brussels Poles fear that the court's decision might push the country to have to choose whether to give up EU membership — or even face expulsion.

-Poland's Constitutional Court on Thursday declared several articles in the EU treaties "incompatible" with the country's constitution.

-The country's top opposition leader Donald Tusk called the protest in defense of Poland's continued membership of the 27-member bloc.
+The country's top opposition leader Donald Tusk attended Sunday's protests and called for Poles to rally in defense of Poland's continued membership of the 27-member bloc.

 "We want an independent, law-abiding, democratic and fair Poland,'' Tusk told protesters in Warsaw.